 In order for your application to be considered, you music complete each of the following items, including the meetings with the Entrepreneurial Musicianship Department.

-- Connect and meet with Andrew to discuss and edit your application draft.
+- Connect and meet with the EM Team to discuss and edit your application draft.

 - Submit your final application, according to the deadline outlined above.

-- Entrepreneurial Student Grant finalists will be required to give a short presentation before a review panel, comprised of NEC staff, faculty and students.
+- EM Grant finalists will be required to give a short presentation before a review panel, comprised of NEC staff, faculty and students.
 The presentation must not exceed three minutes, and should focus on the broad picture and goals of your project (aka ‘elevator pitch’).
-Meet with Andrew once your application has been accepted to craft and practice this short presentation.
+Meet with the EM Team once your application has been accepted to craft and practice this short presentation.

 - Give your presentation at the review panel meeting.
 Following the presentation, the review panel will be allotted ten minutes to ask questions.
 You should be prepared to defend your program budget and marketing plan.

-- Grant recipients will be required to submit one update to post on the Entrepreneurial Musicianship Department’s blog during the course of their project.
-The schedule and guidelines for submissions should be discussed with Andrew Worden at the outset of and throughout your project.
+- Grant recipients will be required to submit at least one update for the EM Department's website during the course of their project.
+The schedule and guidelines for submission should be discussed with your EM Advisor at the outset of and throughout your project.

 - You will also be required to document your experience through a video and/or photo journal and reflective report.
 Detailed documentation guidelines will be made available to all grant recipients.